SpaceVim/SpaceVim/docs/documentation.md

 #### Code indentation

 The default indentation of code is 2, which is controlled by the option `default_indent`.
 If you prefer to use 4 as code indentation.
-Just add the following snippet to SpaceVim's configuration file:
+Just add the following snippet to the `[options]` section in the SpaceVim's configuration file:

 ```toml